make-me/make-me/README.md

 * `density` - The infill densitity of the object.
 From 0.0 to 1.0.
 Default: 0.05. **Optional**
 * `config`  - The Miracle-Grue config to use during slicing Default: "default", **Optional**

-Returns `HTTP 200 OK` when the print appears to have begun successfully
+Returns `HTTP 200 OK` when the print appears to have begun successfully.

-Returns `HTTP 409 CONFLICT` when the given STL models cannot be normalized or transformed
+Returns `HTTP 409 CONFLICT` when the given STL models cannot be normalized or transformed.

 Returns `HTTP 423 LOCKED` when the print cannot be started because the printer is locked.